aditya-sengupta/photonics/papers/pl_calibration.typ

 $ bold(Delta phi.alt)_(k,"cross") = (2B_(j k)) / (C_(j k)). $

 When we cross this range of error in mode $k$ for all ports $j$, the assumption of linearity breaks down because we can't sense the first-order effect without being drowned out by the second-order effect.

+= Practical issues

+== The order of lantern ports

+It's possible that the exact positions of the single-mode fiber ports move on the detector over time, with installation changes, etc, so we can't uniquely refer to the ports with their $(x, y)$ coordinates.
+Instead, I'm adopting a specific convention for port numbering:

+1. Ports are numbered from the inside out; the central port is 1, the ports on the circle surrounding the central port are 2 through $k$ (in our case, 7), and so on.
+2. Ports within a circle are ordered starting from the lowest one and moving around counterclockwise (in the $+theta$ direction.)

+This matches @Lin2022's convention in Figure 3.
+To find the correct port ordering on a set of $(x, y)$ centroid locations, do the following:

+1. Repeatedly take convex hulls of the set of points (e.g. with _scipy.spatial.ConvexHull_) until only the central port remains, to get sub-arrays consisting of each concentric circle from the outside in.
+2. Sort the sub-arrays according to the _arctan2_ value of the sub-arrays minus their mean, plus $pi/2$ modulo $2pi$.
+3. Concatenate the sub-arrays in reverse order, so the central port is first and the circles are stacked from the inside out.

+It'll probably never be necessary for anyone to write this functionality again, but I had fun coming up with this algorithm!

+#figure(image("../figures/lantern_order.png", width: 100%))

+== Centroiding and taking port intensity values

+Centroid-finding should be carried out before analyzing each new set of data taken on a different day/after a bench adjustment, in case of any drift.
+We probably want to create a lantern calibration file format and save an instance of it along with each batch of data.
+So far I've had reasonable success using _photutils.detection.DAOStarFinder_, but I'm guessing that success is going to be very dependent on the parameters we use, like the camera gain, exposure time, and so on.
+I'm still looking for a more robust way to do this.

+We also need to find radii in pixel space.
+For _photutils_, this is a parameter we put in.
+This should be fine under ideal circumstances but I suspect they're not all identically sized in reality, so we may want some better tuning/discovery.

+With both of these, a simple way of finding an intensity value is to take the average of the masked-out port, i.e. aperture photometry.
+It's more reliable to take an average than a sum, because even when all the radii are the same, differences in the centroids at the sub-pixel level mean not every port will see the same number of pixels in its mask, so summed values may be skewed by this.

+A more robust way of finding intensity values is to weight the average by the intensity pattern of the fundamental mode $"LP"_(0 1)$.
+This is analogous to PSF photometry, and since we can empirically find the SMF port sizes, it's likely to be accurate.

+== SEAL-specific information

+- The BlackFly camera we're using is at 128.114.22.1.
+- In order to see lantern output, we need to close the loop on the MEMS DM or on both.

+== Saturation

+There's a small but nonzero chance that we'll saturate the detector on at least one port on one test, so we should have a check for it in data analysis.

 #bibliography("pl.bib", style: "mla")